 At a Glance

-Capacity Building mini-grants provide funds to nonprofits to assist with organizational and financial stability, program quality, and growth; allowing them to carry out their missions more effectively.
-Our grants will fund activities that will strengthen the organization, including strengthening governance, developing strategic planning, merging operations and/or programming, building reliable funding streams, developing management skills, and enhancing systemic support around community issues.
+Capacity Building mini-grants provide funds to nonprofits to assist with organizational and financial stability, improved governance, and growth — allowing them to carry out their missions more effectively.
+Our grants will fund activities that will build and maintain organization-level infrastructure and governance.
+This includes projects hiring of consultants and to improve the organization’s:

-- Organizations must have a physical location in one of the following 11 counties in the Midlands: Calhoun, Clarendon, Fairfield, Kershaw, Lee, Lexington, Newberry, Orangeburg, Richland, Saluda and Sumter.
+- Organizations must have a physical location in one of the following 11 counties in the Midlands: Calhoun, Clarendon, Fairfield, Kershaw, Lee, Lexington, Newberry, Orangeburg, Richland, Saluda or Sumter.
+Organizations led by BIPOC people or located outside Richland County are strongly encouraged to apply.

 Examples of Non-Eligible Activities